 2 1/4 inch square film negative, 1957

 - Ida Kar (1908-1974), Photographer.
 Artist associated with 1537 portraits, Sitter in 136 portraits.

 Kar photographed Murdoch as she worked on the manuscript for The Bell (1958), one of her most popular novels and the first to be influenced by Plato.
 Murdoch is seen here at Cedar Lodge, Steeple Aston, where she had moved two years before her marriage to writer, critic and fellow Oxford don, John Bayley.

-Harold Macmillan takes over as Conservative prime minister, manoeuvring Eden out of power after his poor handling of the Suez Crisis the previous year.The Wolfenden Report recommends that homosexuality should no longer be a criminal offence.
+The Wolfenden Report recommends that homosexuality should no longer be a criminal offence.
 It still took ten years, however, before any changes were made to the law on homosexuality with the Sexual Offences Act in 1967.

 Art and scienceThe Today Programme is first broadcast on Radio 4.
 This early morning current affairs programme is known for breaking major stories early, and for its hard-hitting approach and touch interviewing style.
 Presenters have included: Robert Robinson, Brian Redhead, Libby Purves, Jenni Murray, Sue MacGregor, John Humphrys, Anna Ford and James Naughtie.

 InternationalThe Treaty of Rome leads to the formation of the European Economic Community.
 Officially beginning on 1st January 1958, the EEC established a European Common Market, where goods, services, labour and capital could move freely within the European member countries, and shared policies were agreed for labour, social welfare, agriculture, transport, and foreign trade.
 The EEC preceded the European Community, and the European Union.

 Help us conserve a portrait of a female adventurer, poet and medical pioneer